-The Council rates require 1,007 parking spaces, thus the proposed reduced rates that have been applied result in a difference of 267 spaces.
+The Council rates require 1,007 parking spaces, thus the proposed reduced rates that have been applied result in a difference of 79 spaces.
 The proposal provides a further 693 car parking spaces for the club / retail / supermarket component, which meets Council's requirement.
 Council requires 653 parking spaces (if the 10% dual use discount is not applied) for the non-residential site components of the development.

-The majority of parking for the residential component is provided within a ground level car parking area under the proposed buildings, as well as 43 spaces on the ground level internal roads.
+The majority of car parking for the residential component is provided within a ground level car parking area under the proposed buildings (some 883 spaces), as well as an additional 45 spaces on the ground level internal roads.